 Proxy adviser ISS recommends vote against splitting Exxon CEO, chairman roles

-HOUSTON, May 12 (Reuters) - Institutional Shareholder Services recommended that investors cast advisory votes against splitting the chief executive and chairman roles at Exxon Mobil Corp XOM.N, a measure of support for the firm's governance from an influential proxy adviser.
+HOUSTON, May 12 (Reuters) - Institutional Shareholder Services recommended that investors cast advisory votes against splitting the chief executive and chairman roles at Exxon Mobil Corp XOM.N, in a report released by the influential proxy adviser late Tuesday.

 ((Gary.McWilliams@thomsonreuters.com; +1 713-210-8513;))